Elite (video game series): Frontier: First Encounters

-The two Frontier games were considered significantly flawed in a number of respects.
-Both games had many bugs, First Encounters in particular, due apparently to being published in an incomplete state.
+The third title Frontier: First Encounters was developed by Frontier and published only for IBM PC in 1995.
+First Encounters was considered flawed in a number of respects with many bugs, due apparently to being published in an incomplete state.
 First Encounters was extensively patched, then reissued and finally withdrawn from sale.
 This was followed by a lawsuit brought by Gametek against David Braben.
 The two games employed a realistic flight model based on Newtonian mechanics rather than the original arcade-style engine.
 While this was more realistic, many players also found it frustratingly difficult, particularly in combat.
 Most space trading games since Elite have stuck to an arcade-style flight model, in which the ships behave as though they are flying in an atmosphere.
+Braben was the project leader and involved in shapes and story.
+Braben also programmed the game with Chris Sawyer and 6 other programmers.